7 Health Benefits Of Eating Broccoli During Pregnancy

 Researchers do not know for sure why cravings develop during pregnancy.
 However, some say it might indicate a nutritional deficiency.
 Therefore, if you are craving broccoli, it may mean that you lack some of the nutrients in the vegetable.
 However, other researchers also suggest that cravings may develop due to hormonal changes.
 Nevertheless, if you are craving healthy food, it is good to include it in your diet (16).

-Broccoli is a cruciferous vegetable that offer several health benefits.
+Broccoli is a cruciferous vegetable that offers several health benefits.
 You can include broccoli in your daily diet and keep common pregnancy complications such as constipation at the bay.
 However, broccoli should be eaten in moderation.
 You can speak to your nutritionist or gynecologist about the permissible amounts of broccoli if you have any other health conditions during pregnancy.
 If you notice any allergic reaction after touching or eating broccoli, stop consuming it and contact an allergist or your gynecologist.

 Infographic: How To Include Broccoli In A Pregnancy Diet?